 Day 15 - Morning at leisure in Tashkent.
 Group transfer to the airport and fly to London.

-There is some time this morning for some last minute sightseeing or shopping before the group transfer to the airport for your flight home, arriving back in London on the same day.
+There may be some time this morning for some last minute sightseeing or shopping before the group transfer to the airport for your flight home, arriving back in London on the same day.

 Map